reframejs/reframe/docs/usage-manual.template.md

-## Customization - Rendering - Renderer !INLINE ./top-link.md
+## Customization - Rendering - Renderer !INLINE ./top-link.md #customization

 By default Reframe renders the `view` property of your page configs with React.